End-to-End Speech Translation with Pre-trained Models and Adapters: UPC at IWSLT 2021: System description

 \subsection{Coupling modules}

 In addition to the two main blocks that constitute our system, we implement another two other modules placed after the Wav2Vec 2.0 encoder (Figure \ref{fig:system_overview}).
 The objective of these modules is to overcome the multimodal gap by adapting the encoder output to the decoder.
-With them, we extract richer representations, and we reduce the sequence length.
+With them, we adapt the representations to the decoder's modality, and reduce its length.

 The \textbf{Adapter} is a module that was introduced by \citet{adapter} to adapt pre-trained models to multiple tasks.
 The Adapter projects its input to a higher-dimensional space before reducing it to the original size.
-Moreover, it applies layer normalization at the input, a ReLU activation after the first projection and a residual connection (Figure \ref{fig:adapter}).
+Moreover, it applies layer normalization at the input \cite{layernorm}, a ReLU activation after the first projection and a residual connection (Figure \ref{fig:adapter}).

 In work done by \citet{adapter-st}, they proposed to use this module to adjust the representation from the speech encoder to the language-specific decoders.
 Hence, we have used this module with a similar purpose, since we also needed to combine different pre-trained components and modalities.